 Staggering laminate floor is it really necessary?
 Not staggering laminate floor such as running the boards wall-to-wall in a hall often results in problems.
-It is not unusual to go into a residence to check out a problem laminated installation where the boards are moving and separating.
-Often one of the problems found is the installer failed to leave the proper stagger or chose not to stagger areas of boards.
-The fail to stagger is most often seen in halls where the installer cut all of the boards the same length from wall-to-wall.
+It is not unusual to check out a problem laminated installation where the boards are moving and separating.
+A common problem is the installer failed to leave the proper stagger or chose not to stagger areas of boards.
+The fail to stagger is sometimes seen in halls where all of the boards run from wall-to-wall.

-Laminate flooring manufacturers require their floors to be staggered anywhere from 6 to 12 inches or more.
+Laminate flooring manufacturers require their floors to be offset anywhere from 6 to 12 inches or more.
 (See manufacturers installation instructions.)
 Some people are of the belief that manufacturers require stagger to create waste that requires you to purchase more material.
 I hate to tell you, but this is not a conspiracy.
-The difference in the amount of plank you will use is small, for what you cut off one end will be used to start a different row of planks.
+The difference in the amount of plank you will use is small.
+What you cut off one end will be used to start a different row of planks.

 A floating floor that is not staggered will not only look odd it will not perform well and as it expands it can even lift up like a hinge.
-Staggering laminate floor properly will had strength and structural stability.
-Not staggering laminate floor will compromise its stability.
+Staggering adds strength and structural stability.
+Not staggering compromises its stability.

 Laminate flooring is a floating floor.
-When you have areas of boards that are not staggered such as seen in the photo, you have created areas that tend to move as a separate unit.
+Areas of boards that are not staggered, create areas that tend to move as a separate unit.

-Some people don’t stagger the boards because they think it looks better.
-Most times though the installer thinks that not staggering laminate floor takes less time.
-It may take less time when first installed but when it has to be replaced it will take not only additional time, it will also require expense for the new planks.
+Some people don’t offset the boards because they think it looks better.
+Most times though the installer thinks that not staggering takes less time.
+It may take less time when first installed.
+When replaced it will also require the expense for the new planks.